postcss/postcss/docs/api.md

 Arguments:

-* `result`: The [`Result`] instance which will receive the warning.
+* `result`: The [`Result`] instance that will receive the warning.
 * `message (string)`: error description.

 ### `node.next()` and `node.prev()`

-Returns the next/previous child of the node’s parent; or returns `undefined` if the current node is the last/first child.
+Returns the next/previous child of the node’s parent.
+Returns `undefined` if the current node is the last/first child.

 ```js
 var annotation = decl.prev();